DaFrancc/liars_dice/README.md

 - [ ] Working on improved visuals
 - [ ] Add homebrew options (wild 1's, different rules for making wagers, etc)
 - [ ] Rewrite with streamlined lobby and multiplayer system
+- [ ] Ensure stability on Linux and Windows (Mac users are on their own)
+- [ ] Make pre-compiled binaries for Linux and Windows (Mac users must build from source)

 See the [open issues](https://github.com/DaFrancc/liars_dice/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen) for a full list of proposed features (and known issues).